Emergent Manifold Separability during Reasoning in Large Language Models: Hyperplane Direction Analysis

-We computed the max-margin hyperplanes at each token of interest based on each node's ground truth labels, and analyzed some pairwise cosine similarities.
-First, we check if, for all nodes, the manifolds separate along the same direction when they are being solved.
-It turns out that at the ``*Logic:'' token of the solve phase, only the leaf nodes have highly conserved directions, but for the rest, the directions are mostly orthogonal \cref{fig:inter_node}-\textbf{top-left}.
-This reveals that, when a node is being actively solved, each node takes a new orthogonal direction.
-However, at the ``*Result:'' token, all nodes point toward the same direction, presumably the direction that encodes True or False \cref{fig:inter_node}-\textbf{bottom-left}.
+We compute the max-margin hyperplanes at each token of interest using each node's ground-truth labels, then analyze pairwise cosine similarities between the corresponding normal directions.
+First, we ask whether all nodes separate along the same direction when they are being solved.
+At the \texttt{* Logic:} token of the solve phase, only the leaf nodes have highly conserved directions; for the remaining nodes, the directions are mostly orthogonal (\cref{fig:inter_node}, top-left).
+This suggests that, when a node is actively being solved, each node occupies a distinct direction.
+At the \texttt{* Result:} token, however, all nodes point toward the same direction, presumably the direction that encodes True or False (\cref{fig:inter_node}, bottom-left).

-We also check if the recall direction is conserved across nodes \cref{fig:inter_node}-\textbf{middle-and-right}.
-As noted in the main text, we see that the recall directions are highly conserved across all left child nodes and also for all right child nodes \cref{fig:inter_node}-\textbf{right}..
-Regardless of where in the tree the LM is solving, it treats the left and right child nodes of the node that is being solved equally.
-This indicates that the LM applies the same local rule to compute all subproblems.
+We also ask whether the recall direction is conserved across nodes (\cref{fig:inter_node}, middle and right).
+Consistent with \cref{sec:directions}, the recall directions are highly conserved across all left child nodes and across all right child nodes (\cref{fig:inter_node}, right).
+Regardless of where in the tree the LLM is solving, it treats the left- and right-child roles consistently.
+This indicates that the LLM applies the same local rule to compute all subproblems.
 These two directions (one for the left child and another for the right child) are slightly anti-correlated.

-Finally, we see if, for a given node, the directions when it is solved and being recalled are conserved.
-It turns out that the solving and recalling directions are mostly orthogonal \cref{fig:within_node}.
+Finally, we compare, for each node, the directions used when it is solved and when it is recalled.
+The solving and recalling directions are mostly orthogonal (\cref{fig:within_node}).